ignaciomercado4/ignaciomercado4.github.io/cv.md

 ## About Me

 Backend developer with skills in TypeScript, Golang, Node.js, PHP, and Laravel.
 My professional focus is on writing clean and efficient code, making the most of every tool.
 I stay up to date with emerging technologies.
-Personally, I am passionate about video games, bodybuilding, coffee, and meeting new people.

 ---

 ## Skills